 Alexa defaults to the TuneIn skill for listening to podcasts, which has a decent selection of titles for you to subscribe and listen to.

-Just head into the Amazon Alexa smartphone app and dive into the Music and Books section of the menu.
+Just head into the Amazon Alexa smartphone app and dive into the Music & Books section of the menu (use the Play icon in the bar at the bottom).
 TuneIn will be listed among the top music services so tap on this part of the screen.

 TuneIn is primarily a radio app, so youâll need to scroll all the way to the bottom to find the options for podcasting.
 Get the feeling that itâs a bit of a forgotten feature?
 You might be right.

 Once in the podcast section, you can search for what you want to subscribe to.
 Some ideas are provided for you, although these are hardly a cutting edge curation of the latest and greatest podcasts.
 In fact, the list is full of generic genres that just screams low quality.

 Normally, at this stage, weâd recommend some Alexa commands for you to try â but sadly we found the entire process brutally awful to use, so we're not going to recommend any.
 You canât even subscribe to podcasts and Alexa is pretty rubbish at playing the correct episodes of serialised titles.